Dano507/spam-bot/README.md

   [here](https://https://nodejs.org/en/)
   1. Clone the repository
   2. Rename `src/env-template.json` to `src/env.json`
-  3. open a terminal in the project root and type
+  3. open a terminal in the project root and run `npm install`
-    `npm run start`
+  4. run `npm run start`

 # Commands
   substitute `!` with your prefix (in env.json)